zetaalphavector/RAGElo/README.md

 - A RAG system itself.
 It does not generate answers, it only evaluates them.
 - A substitute for human evaluation.
 It is meant to be used as a tool to help with the annotation process, not to replace it.

+RAGEVal was developed by [Zeta-Alpha](https://zeta-alpha.com) in partnership with BASF.

 ## Requirements

 Python 3.10+